fon-bit/mechanical-engineering-portfolio/Capstone_Project_NovaSpotMicro3/README.md

 As a **Mechanical Engineer**, my key roles included:
 - **3D CAD Modeling** – Designed the robot’s rectangular frame and leg components in *Fusion360*.
 - **Stress Analysis** – Conducted structural verification of the PLA frame and leg design using *ANSYS*.
-- **Motion Simulation** – Modeled walking sequences and stair-climbing clearance.
+- **Motion Simulation** – Modeled walking sequences and walking clearance.
 - **Collaboration** – Coordinated with electrical and computer teammates to ensure mechanical design compatibility with motors, sensors, and controllers.

 ---